vHitsuji/pytracer/README.md

 This project is part of a course taken at the University of Tokyo which is an introduction to image synthesis.
-A ray-tracer is a kind of 3D engine that traces and simulates light rays to compute colors.
+A ray-tracer is a kind of 3D the engine that traces and simulates light rays to compute colors.
 This involves various scientific fields such as Euclidean geometry (for rays intersections and reflections with objects), photometry (for color computations), and computer sciences (for computational optimization).
-Not all reflection rays can be computed and, however, some heuristics exist to set the number of reflections for each ray of light.
-Since a lot of rays traced from the light source are lost and do not hit the camera, we use the Fermat's backward principle to compute rays from the camera and check if the ray finally hits a light source.
+Not all reflection rays can be computed, however, some heuristics exist to set the number of reflections for each ray of light.
+Since a lot of rays traced from the light source are lost and do not hit the camera, we use Fermat's backward principle to compute rays from the camera and check if the ray finally hits a light source.
 This allows us to trace a fixed amount of rays defined by the resolution of the screen we are projecting the image on.
 Some mandatory tasks were defined to